Tears of the Prophets: Plot

 The attack fleet arrives at Chin'toka just as the weapons platforms are activated.
-As the fleet is being destroyed, on board the USS Defiant, Elim Garak (Andrew Robinson), a Cardassian working with Starfleet, infers the platforms can be taken offline if they find and destroy the central power source.
+As the fleet is being destroyed, on board the USS Defiant, Elim Garak, a Cardassian working with Starfleet, infers that the platforms can be taken offline if the Defiant finds and destroys their central power source.

 On Deep Space Nine, Dax is visiting the Bajoran Temple when Dukat, possessed by the Pah-wraith, suddenly transports in; he hits her with bolts of energy from his hands and she collapses.
 He opens an Orb of the Prophets and the Pah-wraith leaves his body, entering the Orb, which turns black.
 Outside the station, the Bajoran wormhole implodes.

-On the Defiant, Sisko is shaken, sensing the attack on the Prophets; Major Kira (Nana Visitor) takes over and successfully commands the destruction of the weapons platforms.
+On the Defiant, Sisko is shaken, sensing the attack on the Prophets; Major Kira takes over and successfully commands the destruction of the weapons platforms.
 After the battle, they are summoned urgently back to the station.
 When they arrive, they are informed that the wormhole is gone and all the Bajoran orbs have turned dark.

 Dr. Bashir is able to save the Dax symbiont that shares Jadzia's consciousness, but not Jadzia herself.
 She survives long enough to say goodbye to Worf.
 Over Jadzia's coffin, Sisko decides that he must take a leave of absence on Earth.
-He departs with his son, Jake (Cirroc Lofton), leaving Kira in charge of DS9.
+He departs with his son, Jake, leaving Kira in charge of DS9.